 The IRS, however, has provided some guidelines that can help with the valuation of a closely held corporation.
 The basic rule is that you can estimate the value of a share by considering what price would be charged during a transaction between a willing seller and buyer.
 Generally, both courts and appraisers have accepted these rules for valuing a closely held corporation.

 If you need help with a closely held public company, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.